rlane/Oort-legacy/README.md

 Zoom: scroll wheel, or 'z' and 'x'

-Select a ship by clicking on it.
-This will display various information about the ship in the lower left corner.
-If the ship AI has drawn any debug graphics they will be displayed.

 Toggle all debug graphics: 'y'

 Pause: space

 Single-step: enter

-Save screenshot to "screenshot.tga": 'p'
+Take a screenshot: 'p'

+You can click on a ship to "pick" it.
+Data about the currently picked ship is shown in the lower-left corner of the display, and any debug lines this ship has drawn will be shown.

 Non-graphical simulator
 -----------------------